mchalupa/dg/doc/llvm-slicer.md

 Other options for `-annotate` are `pta`, `dd`, `cd`, `memacc` to annotate points-to information, data dependencies, control dependencies or memory accessed by instructions.
-You can provide comma-separated list of more options (`-annotate cd,slice,dd`)
+You can provide comma-separated list of multiple options (`-annotate cd,slice,dd`)

 ### Example